gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy squeezed her shoulder.
-"Yeah, but at least we're somewhere clean and dry and there aren't any tentacle things trying to grab us.
+"Yeah, but at least we're somewhere clean and dry and there aren't any tentacles trying to grab us.
 Why don't you go find us somewhere to lie down?
 I need to talk to Dockety for a moment."